 These prepositions can be taken to denote a contact between the figure argument and the ground argument (with o, it is a non-spatial relation), in addition to their specific meanings.
-This meaning is present in the stative head and correspondingly, the head has a syntactic Contact-feature.
+This meaning is present in the stative head and correspondingly, the head has a syntactic Contact-feature (sometimes called coherence or intimacy; see e.g. Hjelmslev 1935, 134 and Wiese 2004).
 Given this, we can use the following vocabulary insertion rule.18